Last Updated: April 11, 2025

 What is Soulja Boy's net worth?

-Soulja Boy is an American rapper, record producer, actor, and entrepreneur who has a net worth of $5 million.
+Soulja Boy is an American rapper, record producer, actor, and entrepreneur who has a net worth of $2 million.
 Soulja Boy, also known as DeAndre Cortez Way, released his first single in 2007.
-The song, "Crank That (Soulja Boy)" was a massive hit and inspired a dance craze.
+The song "Crank That (Soulja Boy)" was a massive hit and inspired a dance craze.
 "Crank That (Soulja Boy)" peaked at number one on the charts.
 The single was a number-one hit in the United States for seven non-consecutive weeks starting in September 2007.

 Soulja Boy's subsequent albums, such as "iSouljaBoyTellem" (2008) and "The DeAndre Way" (2010), didn't achieve the same commercial success as his debut, but they did produce some notable tracks.
 He continued to be recognized for his catchy hooks and self-produced beats, maintaining a presence in the music charts.

 In addition to his music, Soulja Boy ventured into other business endeavors, including fashion and technology.
 He launched his own clothing line and experimented with digital and social media platforms to promote his music and personal brand.
+In 2012, Soulja Boy earned over $7 million, which was enough to make him one of the Hip Hop Cash Kings for the year.

 (Frederick M. Brown/Getty Images)